System Configuration API

 import type { SessionStrategy } from '@keystone-next/types';

-config option allows you to configure session management of your Keystone system.
+The session config option allows you to configure session management of your Keystone system.

-It has a TypeScript type of SessionStrategy<any>
+It has a TypeScript type of SessionStrategy<any>.

-In general you will use SessionStrategy
+In general you will use SessionStrategy objects from the @keystone-next/keystone/session package, rather than writing this yourself.

 import { statelessSessions } from '@keystone-next/keystone/session';export default config({session: statelessSessions({ /* ... */ }),/* ... */});